digital-land/specification/content/specification/conservation-area.md

         - field: documentation-url
           description: a URL to a page on the local planning authority website that provides information about the conservation area
         - field: geometry
+          description: the boundary of the area covered by the conservation area in WKT format
         - field: point
           description: provide the centre point of the conservation area if you do not have a full geometry available
         - field: notes